epomatti/azure-ml/README.md

 Set the `allowed_ip_address` to allow connectivity to Azure.

-Generate an SSH key pair to be used for compute node connection:
+(Optional) If using a public compute, generate an SSH key pair to be used for connection:

 ```sh
 mkdir keys